alexjmanlove/cat-dog-classifier/README.md

 * To ensure consistent model input, the RGB images are first transformed to dimensions 3×256×256.
 * The feature extraction consists of 6 pairs of convolutional layers and MaxPooling layers all using ReLU() activation.
 * Batch normalisation was applied after every convolution operation to assist the training of the model.
-* The output of the final pooling layer is flattened and fed into the classifier, comprised of 6 fully connected layers using leaking ReLU() activation.
+* The output of the final pooling layer is flattened and fed into the classifier, comprised of 6 fully connected layers using leaky ReLU().

 ## Model Training